 An integral part of JWU’s success over the years, Allen has earned numerous awards during his coaching career.
-He has been named Regional Assistant Coach of the Year four times (2004, 2007, 2014 and 2017) and also received the 2017 National Assistant Coach of the Year honor.
+He has been named Regional Assistant Coach of the Year five times (2004, 2007, 2014, 2017 and 2019) and also received the 2017 and 2019 National Assistant Coach of the Year honor.

-During Allen’s time on staff, the Wildcats have had 25 All-Americans, 45 Academic All-Americans and 30 Regional Champions.
-The 2017 team finished fourth at the NCAA Championships, the highest finish in school history, while the 2018 squad achieved the highest national ranking when it reached the top spot in December of 2017.
+During Allen’s time on staff, the Wildcats have had 28 All-Americans, 50 Academic All-Americans and 34 Regional Champions.
+Highlighted Jay Albis' second-straight National Champion at 125 pounds, the 2019 squad earned the highest finish in program history by taking third.
+The 2017 team finished fourth at the NCAA Championships, while the 2018 squad achieved the highest national ranking when it reached the top spot in December of 2017.